Jeimer Candelario Player Props: Nationals vs. Rockies

-On Saturday, Jeimer Candelario (coming off going 1-for-4 with a home run and two RBI) and the Washington Nationals play the Colorado Rockies, whose starting pitcher will be Austin Gomber.
-First pitch is at 8:10 PM ET.
+After going 1-for-5 with an RBI in his last game, Jeimer Candelario and the Washington Nationals face the Colorado Rockies (who will hand the ball to Ryan Feltner) at 3:10 PM ET on Sunday.

-In his last game, he hit a home run while going 1-for-4 against the Rockies.
+In his most recent appearance, he went 1-for-5 with an RBI against the Rockies.

 Jeimer Candelario Game Info & Props vs. the Rockies